 Sitting is a part of life, and since the pandemic hit, many professions switched workers to remote working, requiring more at-home zoom meetings where workers sit alone at a desk, usually for many hours of the day.
 For a large percentage of the population, remote working is still a reality, even 2+ years after the pandemic first hit.

-Sitting all-day at a desk may negatively affect the body unfortunately.
+Sitting all day at a desk may negatively affect the body, unfortunately.
 As sitting time increases, the risk of developing a chronic illness, like vein disease, may also increase.
 Sitting for long periods of time can cause poor circulation.
 This excessive pressure in the veins of the lower extremities can also increase blood pooling in the legs, which can contribute to the development of vein disease.
 As vein problems increase, it can lead to more severe leg conditions over time.

-Varicose veins can arise when too much blood pools in the legs, creating pressure within a vein that causes it twist and blow up into a varicose vein.
+Varicose veins can arise when too much blood pools in the legs, creating pressure within a vein that causes it to twist and blow up into a varicose vein.
 These types of veins can be very painful and deter a positive quality of life and can even indicate a more serious underlying vein problem.

 How can I fight the effects of sitting all day?

 There is no way to avoid sitting – it is most definitely a part of life.
 But there are small changes that one can manage that will improve overall leg health.
 We’ve put together a list of suggestions that can add movement to your day.
 It’s important to seek out movement in some capacity every day.